top of page

 Co-founders of MHCH

 Dr. Jill Shook, D-Min BGU, is the Founding Director of of Making Housing and Community Happen.
 Beginning in 1978, Jill served as a campus minister with Missions Door, in San Jose, Fullerton and Willamette University in Salem, Oregon.
 In the late 80’s she was with Food for the Hungry Intl. coordinating teams from Berkeley and Harvard to serve in developing nations doing sustainable community development with and by the people.
 In 1991, she moved from Mexico to Pasadena to learn from Dr. John Perkins, her long-time mentor who started the Christian Community Development Association (CCDA).
+As a member of Lake Ave Church in Pasadena, she felt called to provide opportunities for the church to love their neighbor.
+After forming a team of ten people, they did research and landed on an after-school tutoring program utilizing the assets within the church, a highly educated population, and a community center that the church owned in a low-income Latino neighborhood.
+STARS (Students and Tutors Achieving Real Success) was birthed and is thriving today.
+But many of the youth after entering high school dropped out because they had to work to make ends meet due to soaring housing cost.
+We moved families into Agape Court, affordable housing complex in this neighborhood, and the students ended up completing their college education.
+Seeing the transformative power of affordable housing led Jill into this field.
 She authored/edited Making Housing Happen: Faith Based Affordable Housing Models.
 She developed and taught Housing Justice and Community Organizing in the APU MA Social Work Dept. Today she does a variety of workshops, including One-Day Housing Justice Workshops around the US.
 Jill is married to Anthony Manousos, a Quaker peace activist, co-founder of MHCH.

 Dr. Anthony Manousos is Co-founder of MHCH and chair of Affordable/Supportive Housing Advocates (ASHA).
 A Quaker peace activist, retired college professor, and author who led AFSC youth groups on service projects in Mexico and edited the official publication of Quakers in the Western USA for eleven years.
 In 20ll he married Jill Shook, helped her to revise her book, and has become the co-founder of Making Housing and Community Happen.
 In 2018 he helped lead the successful campaign to convince the City Council to approve homeless housing at Heritage Square South.
 He currently chairs ASHA, whose goal is to convince the city to build enough homeless housing to reduce the homeless count by 50% in the next five years.
 Anthony also serves on the board of directors for several organizations, including the Friends Committee for National Legislation and Interfaith Communities United for Justice and Peace.
 He has edited or written seven books, the most recent being "Transformative Quakers" and "Howard and Anna Brinton: Reinventors of Quakerism in the 20th century."
 He earned a Ph.D, in English literature from Rutgers University, a B.A. from Boston University (where he studied poetry with Anne Sexton) and taught at numerous colleges and universities, including Carleton College, Rutgers, Pepperdine, UC San Bernardino, San Bernardino Valley College, etc.